uretgec/my-youtube/README.md

 3. Click: "Load unpacked extension"
 4. Select: "extension" directory
 5. Ready to use
-6. Go to producthunt website
+6. Go to youtube website

 ### Usage